Copyright © 2023 LOCALIIZ | All rights reserved

 Check out Humans of Hong Kong, our newest video series focused on telling Hong Kong stories!

-Made-up vocabulary only known to locals, words that consist of a mix of both English and Chinese, and double-entendres that make absolutely no sense—these are just a few of the things that make Cantonese one of the hardest languages to learn.
+Made-up vocabulary known only to locals, words that consist of a mix of both English and Chinese, and double-entendres that make absolutely no sense—these are just a few of the things that make Cantonese one of the hardest languages to learn.
 So, we thought it was about time we gave you folks a quick lesson on some funny terminology, common phrases, and the latest Internet slang.
 We guarantee it will score you a few extra points with the locals!

-Chui Sui, the Chinese equivalent of chit-chatting.
+“Blow water” is the Chinese equivalent of chit-chatting.
 Whether it’s catching up with an old friend, or gossiping with your colleagues by the water cooler, we’ve all been in one of those conversations where time flies by and before you know it, you’ve spent the whole day yakking away.
 It might be difficult to connect its direct translation to its actual meaning, but if you think about it, your mouth dries up after you’ve been talking for a long time, right?
 As if all the “water” in your mouth has been “blown out”?
 Sounds silly we know, but it also makes so much sense!

 “That middle-aged man is ‘chui sui’-ing so loudly on the phone, it’s getting on everyone’s nerves.”